-The Department of Radiology and Medical Imaging at Cincinnati Children's Hospital Medical Center has been nationally recognized for the third time this year among peers in radiology.
+The Department of Radiology at Cincinnati Children's Hospital Medical Center has been nationally recognized for the third time this year among peers in radiology.

 Most recently, RT Image magazine ranked the department among the top 25 Most Influential in Radiology.
 This appeared in the magazine's September 11, 2006 issue.

 The 25 Most Influential in Radiology issue is a compilation of the best people, organizations and institutions impacting the radiology industry.
 Publication editors gathered names for months that have had the most impact on the radiology industry over the past year.
 The editorial staff then looked over all nominees and discussed each individually -- rating them by performance in the past year as well as possible impact for the coming year.